Natalie Fort

 Natalie Fort is a news anchor and a Ghanaian television personality.

-Life and career
+Early life and education

 Fort was born on 24 July 1995 and attended Ghana International School, Merton International School, the Royal Academy of Music and Accra Film School.
 She began her career as a fashion model and represented Ghana in 2011 at the Miss Princess World Competition in Czech Republic.
 She is the founder of Fort Model Management and Fort Foundation.
 She was awarded by the United Nations with the Gold Star Order of the Companion Honour and also accorded the Excellent Personality Merit Award in 2017.
-Natalie was a newscaster at the Media General's TV3 for four years.
-She then resigned on 5 April 2021 and had a deal with EIB Network's GHOne Television.
-This announcement was made by Nana Aba Anamoah, the General Manager of GhOne Television in a video shared on her Instagram page.